 3.6.1 Ongoing Monitoring

-TWC staff members, including Contract Oversight, regional, and field staff members, continuously monitor services provided to VR customers.
+TWC staff members, including Contract Oversight, state office, and field staff members, continuously monitor services provided to VR customers.
 Each provider may have formal liaisons assigned to answer questions about the standards and to perform routine monitoring reviews, and to ensure compliance with standards.
 Monitoring may include ongoing dialogue, observation, on-site visits, and reviews of case files.

 TWC maintains negative and positive performance records on providers and may use the reviews to determine the risk of requiring formal monitoring and/or to determine whether a contract will be renewed or terminated.